tinythings/sysinspect/docs/modeldescr/actions.rst

           $:
             args:
               # Variable $(foo.bar) always refers to a full path from the document root.
-              - free-disk: "static(entities.syslogd.facts.storage.free)"
+              - free-disk: "static(entities.syslogd.claims.storage.free)"
-              - free-mem: "static(entities.systemconf.facts.mem.free)"
+              - free-mem: "static(entities.systemconf.claims.mem.free)"

-In the example above, function ``static(....)`` can statically reach any defined value of a fact.
+In the example above, function ``static(....)`` can statically reach any defined value of a claim.